bobtsang/bobtsang.github.io/_posts/2020-03-18-Data-Engineering-and-BI-Engineering.markdown

     - Staging: Intermediate storage area to increase the efficiency of ETL process
     - Data integration
     - Data dictionary
+    > centralized repository of information about data such as meaning, relationships to other data, origin, usage, and format

 #### Reference